Chateaubriand Fellowship

 Benefits

-• Monthly allowance (up to 1704 euros/month, it cannot be added to other French State funded fellowships like Fulbright during the duration of your stay in France)
+• Monthly allowance (currently 1704 euros/month, it cannot be combined with other French State-funded fellowships like Fulbright during the duration of your stay in France)

 • Health insurance for the duration of the fellowship